department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-formation.md

 - **Accessibility**
 - **Usability**
 - **Design consistency**
-- **Fit on the VA.gov platform**
+- **Scalability**

+The Design System Council typically meets every Friday to review proposals.
+The Design System Council will provide feedback and request modifications to the proposal on the ticket.
+It typically takes around 2 weeks for a proposal to be reviewed.

-The platform team may also reject the proposal at any time.
-If the team denies the proposal, please work with the design system about options for using the proposal in your project.
+The Design System Council may reject the proposal at any time.
+If your proposal is denied, please consult with the Platform team about using the proposal in your project.

-### Drafting (Platform team)
+### Audit the implication of the new pattern

+### Collect necessary code and design files

 In most cases, the design team will need to see a prototype or detailed example of the proposal in action.
 Please submit any relevant data or research that supports the proposal.